pljson/pljson/readme.txt

 This software has been released under the MIT license:

-  Copyright (c) 2009 Lewis R Cunningham
+  Copyright (c) 2009 Jonas Krogsboell and Lewis R Cunningham

   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal